bthyreau/deeptiv/README.md

 The code uses numpy and Theano.
 It also requires the nibabel library (for nifti loading) and the Lasagne library.

+This program requires ANTs.
 To setup a ANTs environment, get it from http://stnava.github.io/ANTs/ (or alternatively, from a docker container such as http://www.mindboggle.info/ ).
 The 2.1.0 binaries are known to work ( https://github.com/ANTsX/ANTs/releases/tag/v2.1.0 )

 The simplest way to install the rest from scratch is to use a Anaconda environment, then
 * install scipy and Theano >=0.9.0 (`conda install theano`)